Difference Between Joist and Beam

 There are also roof toys that help in transferring the load of the roof to the vertical members.

-Joist spans short distances as compared to beams and are typically made up of Wood, Steel, or sometimes even engineered wood.
+Joist spans short distances as compared to beams and are made up of Wood, Steel, or sometimes even engineered wood.

 What is Beam?